 Google Pixel 6 vs Pixel 5: Display and refresh rate

-Of course the other big change here is that there are now two models, and both are bigger than the previous generation.
+Of course, the other big change with the Pixel 6 launch is that there are now two models, and both are bigger than the previous generation.
 Whereas the Pixel 5 was a 6-inch handset, the Pixel 6 measures 6.4 inches and the Pixel 6 Pro is a 6.7-inch device.

 Other than the increased size, the Pixel 6 has similar display specs to the Pixel 5: both have a 90Hz screen with a FHD+ resolution.

 However, the Pixel 6 Pro gets a significant screen upgrade, with a quad HD+ resolution and a smoother refresh rate of 120Hz.
 What’s more, it’s adaptive, scaling from 10Hz to 120Hz as needed in order to preserve battery life.

 The Pixel 6 and Pixel 6 Pro are both brighter than their predecessor, with respective readings of 843 and 842 nits on a light meter.
 The Pixel 5 tops out at 610 nits.

 The Pixel 6 and 6 Pro get yet more major upgrades when it comes to their cameras.

 Both have a 50MP main/wide camera with a bigger 1/1.3-inch sensor which enables either phone to capture 150% more light than the Pixel 5’s 12MP camera.